loafer-mka/version-stamper/README.md

- file   .   .   description     << usually not used, repository description. file   .   .   packed-refs     << list of references to commits in packed sets. folder  .   .   ./branches      << usually an empty folder. folder  .   .   ./hooks         << a set of repository interceptors (this repository and associated
+ file   .   .   description     << usually not used, repository description. file   .   .   packed-refs     << list of references to commits in packed sets. folder  .   .   ./branches      << usually an empty folder. folder  .   .   ./hooks         << a set of repository hooks (this repository and associated
         .   .   .                  work trees, but not submodules).
 folder  .   .   ./info          << usually not used.
 folder  .   .   ./logs          << a directory with files containing the history of branch head